dlax/pglift/docs/settings.rst

     $ python -m pglift.settings

+Site (or installation) settings are located alongside with pglift's Python code in a ``settings.yaml`` file.

 To override installed settings, the ``SETTINGS`` environment variable can be used.
 It accepts either a JSON-dumped value or a file path, prepended with